Online Course » CW204 Child Welfare II - Family Assessment and Family Centered Practice

 Other Courses You May Be Interested In

-MH02 Mental Health - Participant Empowerment
+MH07 Mental Health - Advocacy

-The purpose of this module is in teaching you the importance of promoting the rights and responsibilities of individuals and empowering them to make personal choices.
-This module will include strategies and resources for supporting individuals in their relationships with others and creating opportunities to express themselves in a safe and appropri ...
+Promoting the rights and responsibilities of individuals and empowering them to make personal choices is at the heart of the work of a Direct Support Professional.
+This module will include strategies and resources for supporting individuals in their relationships with others and creating opportunities to express themselves in a safe and appropriate ...

-CW205 Child Welfare II - Community Supports and Service Networking
+MH05 Mental Health - Community Supports and Service Networking

-The purpose of this module is to help familiarize you with the community supports and resources that are available to your clients and families, and to understand more about the successes and challenges clients involved with the child welfare and juvenile justice systems face in the community.
+The purpose of this module is to help to familiarize you with the community supports and resources that are available to clients, and to understand more of the successes and challenges clients face in the community

 Forgot Password help button image Create Account